mintech-dot/GraphQLProductFetcher/README.md

 List the key features of your project.
 For example:
 - Fetch products from a GraphQL API.
 - Display product details on a web page.
-- Filter and search products based on criteria.